jnk0le/random/pipeline cycle test/doc/cortex_m33.md

 result latency of operand2 shifted reg, instructions is 2 cycles (can't be chained like multiply accumulates)

+multiply accumulates have 2 cycle result latency

+MAC accumualte dependency can be chained from previous MAC or operand2 sifted reg, insns

 ## "limited dual issue" and branching

 only two 16 bit (`.n`) instructions can dual issue (random comment on ycombinator is incorrect)